 Anubis in Greco- Roman Traditions

-The myth of Anubis was associated with that of the Greek god Hermes, during the Greeek influence.
+The myth of Anubis became associated with that of the Greek god Hermes, in late periods.
 The two deities were jointly called Hermanubis.

 Both Anubis and Hermes were assigned the task of a psychopomp – a being who guides deceased souls to the Underworld.
 Although Greeks and Romans predominantly looked down upon Egyptian gods, Anubis had a special place in their culture and was given the status of an important deity.